Books from Boxes

-"Books from Boxes" is the second single from Our Earthly Pleasures, the second album from the band, Maxïmo Park.
+"Books from Boxes" is the second single from Our Earthly Pleasures, the second album from the English rock band, Maxïmo Park.
 The single was released on 11 June 2007 and became their fifth UK Top 20 single, peaking at #16 in the UK Singles Chart.
+A music video was released for the song, which was directed by Daniel Wolfe, and features the Scottish actress, singer, model and makeup artist Kathleen McDermott.